ChileBob/Zatsuma/USERGUIDE.md

 ## Transferring Funds

-Although Zatsuma can only receive funds these are stored in a node wallet, which should be considered a 'hot wallet' and treated as if it was a cash register in a shop.
+Funds received by Zatsuma are stored in the shop node wallet, this should be considered a 'hot wallet' and treated as if it was a cash register.

-Its important that funds are not just allowed to accumulate and are sent to safe storage, perhaps a paper or hardware wallet.
+Its important that funds are not allowed to accumulate and are sent to safe storage, perhaps a paper or hardware wallet.
 You may also wish to transfer them to an exchange where they can be sold for FIAT.

-Zatsuma can only use commands that are 'whitelisted' and this excludes all commands that can send funds, however those commands are available through the RPC or gRPC clients provided with the node software.
+Zatsuma can only use commands that are 'whitelisted' and this excludes all commands that send funds, however those commands are available through the RPC or gRPC clients provided with the node.

 You can also use graphical wallets such as ZECwallet & bitcoin-qt.

 ## How To Get Help

-Zatsuma was created for Zcash, funded by the Zcash Foundation (ZFgrants) platform and evolves on the Zcash Community Forum.
+Zatsuma was created for Zcash, funded by the Zcash Foundation (ZFgrants) and evolves on the Zcash Community Forum.

 Feel free to join the forum & post questions.
 There's no official support but you can ask for ChileBob :-)